Darxo/Hardened/README.md

 ### Other Item Changes

+- Streamline the base value of every named weapons to always be twice that of their base weapon version, if one exists
 - Prevent any drug use from incrementing `PotionUsed` (relevant for addict related events) if you have not used any other drug in the last 24 hours
 - Items with Condition now have 50% of their value at 0 Condition (up from 0% value), which increases linearly to 100% value as the item gains condition
 - Loot from beasts (like webbed valueables, ancient amber, etc.) are no longer affected by situations like **Collector**